How Much Will Chinese New Year Traditions Cost You This Year?

 Lion dances are most often performed during important festivals, such as Chinese New Year to bring good luck to the house or premises visited.

-If you are thinking of hiring a lion dance troupe to visit your family, be prepared to fork out at least RM480 for a short session, compared to RM380 last year, as told by Muhibbah lion dance troupe in Petaling Jaya.
+If you are thinking of hiring a lion dance troupe to visit your family, be prepared to fork out over RM2500 for a half hour session.

 For most Malaysian Chinese, the above traditions are not something new and have been observed since they were children.
 However, can we afford to continue these traditions?